Frank T. M. White: University of Queensland, Australia

-… there are three understandings which we as a community can promote: … the values and cultures of other peoples;… the facts of world inter-dependence; (and) … the means by which the people of one country can live at peace with those of other countries.
+… there are three understandings that we as a community can promote: … the values and cultures of other peoples;… the facts of world inter-dependence; (and) … the means by which the people of one country can live at peace with those of other countries.

-These all involve an understanding of the roots of human behaviour, and of the needs to explore ways of reconciling values which appear to conflict, and to devise means for training leaders…”
+These all involve an understanding of the roots of human behaviour, and of the need to explore ways of reconciling values which appear to conflict, and to devise means for training leaders ...